VolitionRx Limited Announces P - GuruFocus.com

 PR Newswire

-HENDERSON, Nev., July 28, 2022 /PRNewswire/ -- VolitionRx Limited (NYSE AMERICAN: VNRX) ("Volition"), a multi-national epigenetics company, announced today that it has commenced an underwritten public offering of its common stock.
-All of the shares of common stock are being offered by Volition.
-In addition, Volition intends to grant the underwriter in the offering a 30-day option to purchase up to an additional 15% of the number of shares of common stock offered in the offering at the public offering price, less underwriting discounts and commissions.
-The final terms of the proposed offering will depend on market and other conditions, and there can be no assurance as to whether or when the offering may be completed, or as to the actual size or terms of the offering.
+HENDERSON, Nev., July 29, 2022 /PRNewswire/ -- VolitionRx Limited (NYSE AMERICAN: VNRX) ("Volition"), a multi-national epigenetics company, announced today the pricing of its underwritten public offering of 3,000,000 shares of its common stock at a public offering price of $2.00 per share.
+The gross proceeds to Volition from the offering, before deducting the underwriting commissions and other estimated offering expenses payable by Volition, are expected to be $6 million.
+In addition, Volition has granted the underwriter in the offering a 30-day option to purchase up to an additional 450,000 shares of its common stock at the public offering price, less underwriting discounts and commissions, to cover over-allotments in connection with the offering.
+The offering is expected to close on or about August 2, 2022, subject to the satisfaction of customary closing conditions.

+Volition intends to use the net proceeds from the offering for research and continued product development, clinical studies, product commercialization, working capital and other general corporate purposes, including potential strategic acquisitions.

 Newbridge Securities Corporation is acting as the sole book-running manager of the offering.